MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

   if you need to perform certain operation at privilege you need an external program to do this.
 (Not yet implmented.)
 * python plugins.
+* A python framework, called the transaction framework, that does most of the XML parsing and generation for you.
+With it, you basically describe the tree structure that comes from YAML and put in the operations you need, like validation and applying the changes.

 ## Compile and run